 What is E-Invoicing?

-With the objective of enhanced interoperability and uniform interpretation across the entire Goods and Service Tax (‘GST’) eco-system, electronic invoicing or e-invoicing will be implemented in a phased manner in India, starting 1 October 2020
+With the objective of enhanced interoperability and uniform interpretation across the entire Goods and Service Tax (GST) eco-system, electronic invoicing or e-invoicing has been implemented in a phased manner in India, starting 1 October 2020.

-E-invoicing under GST requires getting all invoices to be registered with the government on the Invoice Registration Portal (‘IRP’) and generating a unique Invoice Reference Number (‘IRN’).
-Only a registered e-invoice with IRN shall henceforth be a valid invoice.
+E-invoicing under GST requires getting all invoices to be registered with the government on the Invoice Registration Portal (IRP) and generating a unique Invoice Reference Number (IRN).
+Only a registered e-invoice with IRN is considered as a valid invoice.

-E-invoicing will bring in a major change in core business processes, demanding a holistic review of current frameworks.
+E-invoicing has brought in a major change in core business processes, demanding a holistic review of current frameworks.
 With these new changes, businesses would need to reassess their readiness and review technology related changes needed within their IT landscape.